Zhao-Lab-UW-DHO/AdaptFM/README.md

 ## Using External Models with AdaptFM

-**To avoid dependency conflicts, we recommend installing each model's package in its own conda environment.** Visit the below links to properly install the standard models
+**To avoid dependency conflicts, we recommend installing each model's package in its own conda environment.** Visit the below links to properly install the standard models.
+You only need to install model's you want to test.

 [nnUNet](https://github.com/MIC-DKFZ/nnUNet/tree/master)